ZhouGuoXiong/MC-UNet/README.md

-Dataset and Code for MC-UNet
+Dataset for MC-UNet

 This files is used for tomato leaf disease segmentation.Please:

 1.Import the images and labels.

-2.Configure the runtime environment.

-3.Run in train.py.
+2.Convert the labels(Json file) to 2D label images.